bilalfarooq056/pk-laptop-scrapper/README.md

 ## 🧠 Overview
 This project automatically scrapes laptop listings (name, specs, model, and price) from multiple local marketplaces and saves them into a CSV file (`laptops.csv`).

-Originally inspired by [tannu64/pakistan-laptop-scraper](https://github.com/tannu64/pakistan-laptop-scraper) under the MIT License — this version has been enhanced and extended by **Bilal Farooq Siddiqui**.
+Originally inspired by [tannu64/pakistan-laptop-scraper](https://github.com/tannu64/pakistan-laptop-scraper) under the MIT License — this version has been enhanced and extended by **Bilal Farooq**.

 ---